leontristain/modnotes/windhelm/tldr.md

 ## The Big Picture

-This mod is an City Expansion mod for Windhelm.
+This mod is a city expansion mod for Windhelm.
 The overall expansion looks like this:

 ![](/windhelm/pics/overview.png?raw=true "Raw Overview")